-Are you worried that you or someone close to you is addicted to drugs?
+Are you worried that you or someone close to you suffering from drug addiction?
 Help is at hand.
-Here we tell you a little about drug addiction, what to look out for and how we can get you or a loved one the best possible treatment.
+Here we tell you more about drug addiction, provide links to various pages that will explain more about the most commonly abused drugs, illicit, legal and prescription drugs; more about what addiction actually is, the common signs and symptoms to look out for and the treatment options available.

-Physical signs of drug addiction vary according to the substance but can include dilated pupils, weight loss, shakiness, slurred speech and poor co-ordination.
-However, there are some general warning signs of drug addiction which you should look out for if you’re concerned about a loved one:
+Physical signs of drug addiction can vary greatly according to the substance, but can include symptoms such as : dilated pupils, pinprick pupils, hyperactivity, unusual chattiness and euphoria, sleepiness, drowsy state, increased or decreased sex drive, weight loss, shakiness, slurred, slowed or quickened speech and poor co-ordination.
+However, there are some behavioural warning signs of drug addiction, which would indicate your loved one has a problem or addiction:

 - Is your loved one having mood swings or being secretive?